jdddog/wrangler-kv-upload-failure/README.md

 ```

 ## BUG: ✘ [ERROR] fetch failed when publishing a workers-site #2245
+In the Workers KV dashboard delete the KV namespace `__wrangler-kv-upload-failure-workers_sites_assets` in case
+the previous run managed to upload files, which could affect these tests.

-Then run the following commands:
+Run the following commands:
 ```
 export NODE_OPTIONS=--max_old_space_size=40000
 wrangler publish
 ```

-You should get one of two errors.
+You should get one of two errors:

-Fetch failed:
+a) Fetch failed:
 ```
 Uploaded 0% (0 out of 15,317)
 Uploaded 32% (5,000 out of 15,317)